M-rcus/yiff-dl/README.md

 ## Basic usage

+As of **version 1.1.0**, yiff-dl can now download creator media based on their Patreon/creator name.

+1. Navigate to the directory you want to download to (example: `cd /home/marcus/Downloads/Patreon`)
+2. Download using `yiff-dl <creator_name>` (example: `yiff-dl Marcus`).
+    - By default downloads into `yiff-dl-output`, see [Parameters](#parameters) on how to override.
+3. Wait.

+### Alternative

+If for some reason the first method didn't work, you can use the alternative method which relies on Yiff's creator ID.
+This is basically the same method as the one used prior to version 1.1.0.

 1. Find the creator ID of the creator you want to download from.
 If the URL is `https://yiff.party/patreon/123456`, then `123456` is the creator ID.
 2. Navigate to the directory you want to download to (example: `cd /home/marcus/Downloads/Patreon`)
 3. Download using `yiff-dl <creator_id>` (example: `yiff-dl 123456`).
-    - Optional: Use `-o Creator_Name` to create a folder for that specific creator (default folder name is `yiff-dl-output`).
-    - Example: `yiff-dl 123456 -o Creator_Name` will create a folder called `Creator_Name` with all the data inside.
+    - By default downloads into `yiff-dl-output`, see [Parameters](#parameters) on how to override.
 4. Wait.

-See [Parameters](#parameters) for more advanced options.

 ## Parameters

-- `--user-agent` - Specifies a custom user agent - Default (as of 1.0.3): `Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:69.0) Gecko/20100101 Firefox/69.0`
+yiff-dl allows for some customization using more advanced parameters.

-- `--output, -o` - Specifies a custom output folder - Default: Folder named `yiff-dl-output` in the current working directory, for example: `/data/projects/yiff-dl/yiff-dl-output`
+- `--output, -o $outputFolder` - Specifies a custom output folder - Default: Folder named `yiff-dl-output` in the current working directory, for example: `/data/projects/yiff-dl/yiff-dl-output`
+- `--subfolder, -s` - If specified, a subfolder with the creator name is created in the output directory.
+Example: `/data/projects/yiff-dl/yiff-dl-output/marcus`
+- `--user-agent $userAgent` - Specifies a custom user agent - Default (as of 1.0.3): `Mozilla/5.0 (Windows NT 10.0; Win64; x64; rv:69.0) Gecko/20100101 Firefox/69.0`

 ## Notes